scalyr/scalyr-tool/README.md

 rate of events matching some criterion (e.g. error rate), or retrieve a numeric field (e.g. response size).

-A numeric query is a special case of a [timeseries-query](#fetching-numeric-data-using-a-timeseries) with argument `--no-create-summaries`.
+A numeric query is equivalent to a [timeseries-query](#fetching-numeric-data-using-a-timeseries) with argument `--no-create-summaries` and without `--only-use-summaries`.
 If you will be invoking the same query repeatedly (e.g. in a script), you may want to use the timeseries query command rather than `numeric-query`.

 The commands take the same options and return the same data, but for `timeseries-query` invocations without